Sleep disorders: how to get quality rest?

 3. Massive use of screens and blue light

-Electronic devices (smartphones, computers, tablets, televisions) emit a blue light that affects the production of melatonin, the hormone that regulates sleep.
+Electronic devices (smartphones, computers, tablets, televisions) emit blue light that affects the production of melatonin, the hormone that regulates sleep.
 Immersing yourself in a screen just before going to sleep prolongs wakefulness and promotes nighttime awakenings.

 4. An unfavorable environment